Temperament:CharismaticBig Dog EnergyCheeky

 Another interesting Chihuahua fact: While the American Kennel Club did not officially recognize Chihuahuas as a breed until 1904, they were first noticed in the mid-19th century.
 And while they were isolated from other breeds for 9,000 years or more until Mexico was colonized, modern Chihuahuas retain four percent of their Chihuahua original genes that predate contact with European dogs.

 So, where is the best place to find Chihuahua puppies today?
 You can find a list of reputable Chihuahua breeders on the American Kennel Club’s website.
 What’s the average Chihuahua price?
 Depending on the breeder, expect to spend anywhere from $500 to $1,500 for a pup, with the average dog going for $800.
 But for that, you usually get a dog who’s been screened for health and temperament issues, and they might even come with pedigree papers.
-You can also reach out to Chihuahua rescue organizations to adopt a Chihuahua or keep an eye out for the breed at your local animal shelter.
+You can also reach out to Chihuahua rescue organizations to adopt a Chihuahua, keep an eye out for the breed at your local animal shelter, or search Chewy’s database of adoptable dogs in your area.

 Are Chihuahuas hypoallergenic?